Railroads have quite a history in New England.

 Back on the tracks.

-Visitors can write their own sto when you're outdoors, you know, anything can happen occasionally.
+Visitors can write their own stories when you're outdoors, you know, anything can happen occasionally.

 We see some deer out here.

-You know, the deer, they'll walk right across in fro you know, down the track.
+You know, the deer, they'll walk right across in front of you, you know, down the track.

-You know, and they'll turn their and look at you.
+You know, and they'll turn their head and look at you.

-And as you get closer to them, t they'll jump off and go through.
+And as you get closer to them, then they'll jump off and go through the woods.

 So it's kind of cool.